Section Image

 New Traditional and Acadian-style homes on the riverfront

 New Traditional homes, traditional cottages and Acadian-style houses, with steep roofs and columns, can be found throughout the city.
-Location dictates the price of most properties in the community.
+Location dictates the price of most properties.
 Homes along the False River can range from $600,000 to $1.75 million, while houses elsewhere commonly run from $110,000 to $400,000.
 “A lot of people have weekend homes on the river,” Costello says.
 “They enjoy the aquatic sports and the Mardi Gras celebrations.”
 The residential asphalt streets are often narrow, and some near the region’s commercial area have sidewalks.
 Yards can feature several medium or large trees and smaller bushes.

 Livonia High students can choose a learning pathway